 - a high-stress job with a long commute

 - an expansive home renovation that requires a loan you can barely afford

 - a new designer wardrobe that’s dry-clean only

 - a sports car that requires expensive maintenance

 These would all be a barrier to simple living.
-They are supposed to be luxuries and even make life easier, but they are very complicated.
+They are supposed to be luxuries and make life easier, but they are very complicated.

 What about these, instead?

 - a job that pays less but is within walking distance to your house and has a nice boss

 - a home that’s a little too small but is easily affordable

 - clothing that’s comfortable and can be washed at home